 Have you ever wondered exactly how and why skin cancer begins?
 Well, when the sun instigates the formation of free radicals in the skin, it can set off a series of reactions in our cells that cause their development to go awry.
 As these abnormal cells accumulate in the skin, cancer sets in.

-At Skin Wellness Center of Alabama, we know that while protecting yourself from the sun can prevent the formation of free radicals, your diet can make an impact as well.
+At Skin Wellness Dermatology of Alabama, we know that while protecting yourself from the sun can prevent the formation of free radicals, your diet can make an impact as well.
 As skilled specialists, we recommend you add the following foods to your regular mealtimes and snacks as a proactive measure to help keep UV-damage at bay.

 Green Tea.
 While Dr. Hartman was a resident at the University of Alabama at Birmingham, his department conducted research on the polyphenols in green tea and found that they protect our skin from the damage done by UV rays, reducing the changes made to our DNA by free radicals.
 There is also evidence that green tea can inhibit the multiplying of melanoma cells throughout the body.